Are You Feeling Lucky, Punk? Then Sell Naked Puts On Smith & Wesson (NASDAQ:SWBI)

 The 2018 Small Arms Survey reported that there are 393 million guns in America.
 Oh yeah, guns are so popular that they also exceed the number of registered vehicles... by over 100 million!
 Just how many people own guns?
 Roughly 30%, according to Pew Research.
 Two-thirds own a gun for protection, and that point has been driven home by owners, who point to the recent riots as justification.
 Even as generations grow old and pass on and are replaced by new ones, gun ownership appears to be something passed down, because for the previous half-century, ownership only fluctuated between 37% and 45%.

 That helps explain the NRA’s tally of near 6.6 million guns manufactured or imported every year.
 Riots and the pandemic have only stoked ownership, with all the major manufacturers reporting increased sales.
-Manufacturer Sturm, Ruger & Company (RGR) said on June 2:
+Lake Street Capital Markets* said the following about manufacturer Sturm, Ruger & Company (RGR) on June 2:

 “May demand for firearms exceeded our expectations significantly.
 Historically speaking, this level of demand is unprecedented and has continued longer than we expected.
 With the outbreak of civil unrest very late in May, we think the high demand is likely to continue into June.
 Although it is hard to weigh the drivers in demand, we think there is still some unfilled demand from COVID, recent buying due to civil unrest and continued and perhaps heightened buying due to the upcoming election and potential for increased regulation following the election."*